 If you or someone you know is a victim of human trafficking, you may have been threatened with physical harm or your family has been threatened.
 If you’re a victim of sex trafficking you may have been told that if you try to leave, your family will find out what you did and you will be dishonored.
 You may have been told it’s illegal for you to work and you will be threatened that the law will be contacted.
 You may have been threatened with deportation and you may not be willing to share the information regarding the abuses you have suffered.
 Human Trafficking is a crime and you can get help from a victim service program in the area you live or work.
 Click on this link and contact a victim service program in your area to get help.

 Victims of human trafficking may be eligible for financial assistance through the Victims Compensation Assistance Program (VCAP).
 They may be eligible for financial assistance with relocation, counseling, and replacement of some identification documents.
-For more information on the VCAP and other available victim services, please visit www.pacrimevictims.com and go to 'financial assistance' to learn more about the eligible benefits.
+For more information please go to financial assistance to learn about the eligible benefits.

 If you are victim of human trafficking and need help or suspect that someone else is a victim: